RBEGamer/PixelFrameAnimator/README.md

 # PixelFrameAnimator
 A animation design tool for the weather frame project.
-But with the easy to parse export formats, you can it use easily in other projects Please see the WeaterhFrame project: https://github.com/RBEGamer/WeatherFrame
+But with the easy to parse export formats, you can it use easily in other projects.
+Please see the WeaterhFrame project: https://github.com/RBEGamer/WeatherFrame